bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u02-bf.md

 # a)

 For the purpose of simplicity, let $(1)$ be the mapping of numerical values corresponding to the card values.
 Note, that this mapping is arbitrarily chosen and does not influence the outcome.
 Let $(2)$ be a function returning every cards numerical value.
-Let $(3)$ be some auxiliary definitons and $(4)$ the definition of the bipartite Graph $G$, representing the stacks of playing cards and the values they contain.
+Let $(3)$ be some auxiliary definitions and $(4)$ the definition of the bipartite Graph $G$, representing the stacks of playing cards and the values they contain.

 $$
 \begin{align}